ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Our Corrections and Additions:**

 Ethereum Classic's operational approach is designed to maintain the stability of the system.
 Initially, Ethereum Classic and Ethereum were one blockchain, and the operational approach involved distributing 5 ETC/ETH per block to acknowledge miners for their work.
 After Ethereum separated from Ethereum Classic in 2016, the ETC community adopted a new operational approach that mirrors Bitcoin's.
 This approach was applied on block 5,000,000 in December 2017.
-The approach includes a pre-distribution, eras, block rewards, uncle blocks, the fifthening, a supply cap, and a stock-to-flow ratio.
+The approach includes the original pre-distribution, eras, block rewards, uncle blocks, the fifthening, a supply cap.
 The pre-distribution was 72,009,990 ETC/ETH, which forms part of the current supply of ETC. Each era lasts 5,000,000 blocks, and every 5,000,000 blocks, ETC reduces the distribution per block to miners by 20%.
 Block rewards started at 5 and are discounted from there.
 The supply cap of ETC will be between 199,000,000 and 210,700,000.
-The stock-to-flow ratio is a measure used to anticipate the distribution of tokens in the market.
-The stock-to-flow ratio is a measure, and its implications are subject to market dynamics.

 **Rationale:**

-Aa
+Changed the term "a pre-distribution" to "the pre-distribution" as this is what was done since the origin of the blockchain when both ETC and ETH were one network.

+We deleted references to the "stock-to-flow ratio" as that is not really part of the monetary policy but a measurement that investors do.

+The rest of the information is correct!

+## What are some notable projects or initiatives built on the Ethereum Classic blockchain?

+**Coinbase Statement:**

+Ethereum Classic (ETC) places a focus on decentralization and immutability, meaning that the blockchain's data remains unaltered.
+This has led to the development of various projects and initiatives within the Ethereum Classic ecosystem.
+These include Decentralized Autonomous Organizations (DAOs) and stablecoins, which are digital currencies designed to maintain price stability.
+Developers can write smart contracts on ETC that automatically execute when certain conditions are met, enabling the creation of these decentralized applications.
+The Ethereum Classic ecosystem is a collection of developers, users, businesses, and services organized around the Ethereum Classic blockchain platform, collaborating to develop and enhance the platform while creating an evolving decentralized infrastructure.

+**Our Corrections and Additions:**

+Ethereum Classic (ETC) places a focus on decentralization and immutability, meaning that the blockchain's data remains unaltered.
+This has led to the development of various projects and initiatives within the Ethereum Classic ecosystem.
+These include NFTs, Decentralized Autonomous Organizations (DAOs), decentralized exchanges, stablecoins, domain name services, games, and inscriptions.
+Developers can write smart contracts on ETC that automatically execute when certain conditions are met, enabling the creation of these decentralized applications.
+The Ethereum Classic ecosystem is a collection of developers, users, businesses, and services organized around the Ethereum Classic blockchain platform, collaborating to develop and enhance the platform while creating an evolving decentralized infrastructure.

+**Rationale:**

+We assume that Coinbase does not want to mention by name or brand the DApps that are built on ETC, so we just expanded on this section the list of types of applications built on ETC. We included NFTs, Decentralized Autonomous Organizations (DAOs), decentralized exchanges, stablecoins, domain name services, games, and inscriptions, which are all currently in operation in ETC.

+## What challenges or criticisms has Ethereum Classic faced, and how has it addressed them?

+**Coinbase Statement:**

+Ethereum Classic (ETC) has encountered a number of challenges and criticisms since its inception.
+One of the main criticisms is its perceived lack of developer activity compared to Ethereum, leading to questions about its ability to keep pace with ongoing developments in the blockchain space.
+Ethereum Classic has also faced security issues, particularly with 51% attacks, which are a shared concern for Proof of Work (PoW) blockchains.
+Some developers expressed a loss of confidence in Ethereum Classic following a series of 51% attacks on the network in 2020.
+The PoW consensus mechanism has raised environmental concerns due to the mining procedure.
+Ethereum Classic also has scalability limitations, being able to handle only 12 to 15 transactions per second (tps), in a context where speed and scalability are factors.
+The perceived lack of users and developers supporting the platform can also make it challenging for the network to push for new updates and developments.
+To address these challenges, Ethereum Classic aims to implement several upgrades and improvements, including the implementation of the Thanos hard fork and the introduction of a new consensus algorithm called MESS.
+The development team intends to enhance the user experience by introducing a new wallet called Emerald.
+The team seeks to consider new decentralized applications (dApps) and use cases for the platform.

+**Our Corrections and Additions:**

+Ethereum Classic (ETC) has encountered a number of challenges and criticisms since Ethereum separated from it.
+One of the main criticisms is its perceived lack of developer activity compared to Ethereum, leading to questions about its ability to keep pace with ongoing developments in the blockchain space.
+Ethereum Classic has also faced security issues, particularly with 51% attacks, which are a shared concern for Proof of Work (PoW) blockchains.
+Some developers expressed a loss of confidence in Ethereum Classic following a series of 51% attacks on the network in 2020.
+The PoW consensus mechanism has raised environmental concerns due to the mining procedure.
+Ethereum Classic also has scalability limitations, being able to handle only 15 to 20 transactions per second (tps), in a context where speed and scalability are factors.

+The way ETC is addressing these perceived challenges is by sticking to its immutability philosophy, to Proof of Work as its consensus mechanism, and letting the market realize in time that Proof of Stake and Proof of Authority systems are centralized, thus insecure.
+ETC is actually the largest Proof of Work smart contracts blockchain in the world and the fifth largest Proof of Work blockchain globally, so the long term strategy is working!

+**Rationale:**

+We deleted references to the Thanos upgrade and the MESS feature.
+Thanos has been imp,memeted long ago and the MESS feature has actually been deactivated because of ETC's growth and strength.

+We deleted the reference to the perceived lack of users and developers making it challenging for the network to push for new upgrades as this is not a factor.
+ETC is actually up to date with the EVM standard and all Ethereum upgrades!

+ETC will always be state of the art technology because it shares the same technology as all EVM blockchains.
+It is trivial to keep the network updated.

+We added the way in which ETC is addressing the perceived challenges in this section.

 ---